emmaai/mlflow/README.md

 # Run MLflow server
 `docker-compose up`

-# Use MLflow track your experiment
+# Use MLflow to track your experiments
 See `example.py` presumably
 - you have write access to aws s3 and config the credential correctly
 - the experiment is run on the same ec2 instance